COVID-19 – Impact on Research Funding

 This page contains guidance on research applications and awards and provides links to a set of Frequently Asked Questions (FAQs) COVID-19 FAQs and funder guidance on the impact of Coronavirus on research funding.
 This is an evolving situation so please review this page and the funders' own webpages regularly for updates.

 All applications which are submitted via web-based funder portals will continue to be processed.
-College staff are working remotely, so applicants should ensure that extra time is allowed for an application to be approved by both the Head of Department and Faculty Research Services/Joint Research Office (RS/JRO) as per normal College practice.
+Applicants should ensure that sufficient time is allowed for an application to be approved by both the Head of Department and Faculty Research Services/Joint Research Office (RS/JRO) as per normal College practice.
 Where staff are unable or unavailable to approve applications, email confirmation from the relevant approver or authorised delegate will be accepted, but you should contact RS/JRO as soon as possible if this is the case.

-If an application is for a COVID-19 funding call, notify your Department support team so this can be prioritised.
+If an application is for a COVID-19 rapid response funding call, notify your Department support team so this can be prioritised.

 Funders may amend or delay submission deadlines, so always refer to their webpages for the latest information.

 Faculty research services teams are still responsible for formally accepting awards and will work with funders to ensure this can be done, especially in cases where acceptance requires a “wet” signature.
 Priority will be given to award setups for COVID-19 research funding.

 Given the circumstances, Principal Investigators (PIs) should carefully consider whether starting the project now is absolutely necessary or feasible.
 Principal Investigators (PIs) should contact their local research support team in the first instance (i.e. Department administration and Faculty research services teams) to discuss whether the project should be delayed, taking account of the funder’s terms and conditions.
 The main funders have indicated that they will take a pragmatic approach to any delays caused to research projects.